blacklabel/highcharts-fundamentals/highcharts-api/highcharts-stock/01-stock-initial/README.md

-# Stock exercise 1 - Stock Initial
+# Stock Exercise 1 - Stock Initial

 Convert a basic chart into a stock chart.
 Modify the basic elements of the stock chart to look like the image below.
 Pay attention to the position of range